 Sammamish Parks Commissioner Brad Conner will lead this walk along trails and boardwalks constructed by volunteers and city staff over the past three years.
 Unlike our many densely-forested parks, this 179-acre property provides views of meadows and wetlands as you walk along newly-constructed trails and boardwalks.

-Beaver Lake Preserve – September 20
+Soaring Eagle – September 20

 Join Parks Commissioner Hank Klein and Audubon member Janice King on a 1.2-mile walk through one of our least-visited city parks.
 Spanning both sides of Beaver Lake Drive, this 67-acre forest, with mature trees and 1600 feet of Beaver Lake shoreline, is home to a variety of wildlife, including wood ducks, barred owls and the northern red-legged frog.